exercism/python/exercises/practice/minesweeper/.docs/instructions.md

 ·····
 ```

-And your code will transform it into this:
+Which your code should transform into this:

 ```text
 1*3*1